Read-The-Question/rtq-review/packages/review-paper-markdown/README.md

 Renderer-neutral Markdown compatibility shared by the maintained RTQ review applications.
 It does not import application UI or content repositories.

+## PaperAuthorNote

+`PaperAuthorNote` is a children-only, internal authoring wrapper.
+The shared transform renders it as a semantic, visibly labelled note in review surfaces while preserving Markdown, GFM tables and lists, KaTeX source, and supported paper components inside it.
+The wrapper accepts no attributes, must be a standalone non-empty block, and cannot be nested.
+Fenced examples remain literal.

 ## PaperList

 `PaperList` wraps exactly one Markdown ordered or unordered list and accepts an